Tarpon Club Isla Holbox

 Guides: The guiding team is led by Sandflea, a legendary head guide with more than 30 years of experience, who personally trains and oversees the staff.

 Equipment: Fishing gear is not included but can be rented.
-Spin or fly outfits—including rod, reel, leaders, and flies—are available for $50 per day, with a $100 breakage fee.
+Spin or fly outfits—including rod, reel, leaders, and flies—are available for $50 per person per day, with a $100 breakage fee.
 A detailed tackle list is provided in your confirmation packet.

 Fishing License: Fishing licenses are not included.
 They cost about $25 per week and must be purchased online in advance.